o0Maikeru0o/RESTful-shopping-cart-/README.md

 Run command `npm start` from the console in this application's directory to start the Express server with Nodemon monitoring changes.

--The default port for the server is 1337
+-The default port for the server is 1337 on the local host.
+There are no additional paths.

 ## Running the tests